Ashford (UK Parliament constituency): Boundaries

+The bulk of the geographic area of the constituency, including the town of Tenterden, and comprising approximately 35% of the current electorate, was moved to the newly created constituency of Weald of Kent.
+To partly compensate, the two North Downs wards were transferred from Folkestone and Hythe.

 Political history

 Created under the Redistribution of Seats Act 1885, Ashford has been won by a Conservative at every election except that of 1929 when it was won by a Liberal, after that party's turn towards the left marked by the People's Budget in 1911, who won with a majority of less than 1% of the vote.

 The most marginal victory since 1929 occurred in 1997 when its voters returned a Conservative who won by a 9.7% majority.
 The 2015 result made the seat the 106th safest of the Conservative Party's 331 seats by percentage of majority.

 In June 2016, an estimated 60% of local adults voting in the EU membership referendum chose to leave the European Union instead of to remain.
 This was matched in two January 2018 votes in Parliament by its MP.

+The Conservatives lost the seat at the 2024 general election to Sojan Joseph of the Labour Party, the first time in the seat's history that it was won by Labour.